At a glance

 What is being tested?

-This test is used as a tumour marker to screen for and to monitor prostate cancer.
-It is a good tool but not a perfect one, and currently there is no consensus among experts on the usefulness of this test for screening men.
+This test is used to help detect and to monitor prostate cancer.
+It is not a diagnostic test for prostate cancer.
+It is a good tool but not a perfect one, and currently there is debate on the usefulness of this test for screening men (see When is it requested section below).
 Elevated levels of PSA are associated with prostate cancer, but they may also be seen with prostatitis and benign prostatic hyperplasia (BPH).
 Mild to moderately increased concentrations of PSA may be seen in those of African American heritage, and levels tend to increase in all men as they age.

 Recent studies have shown that there is still a small risk of prostate cancer, even if blood PSA levels are normal for age.
 Therefore even a normal blood PSA level does not mean that there is definitely no prostate cancer present.